Entanglement asymmetry as a probe of symmetry breaking

 The expectation value $\mathrm{Tr}(\rho_A(0) e^{i\alpha Q_A})$ is the full counting statistics (FCS) of the transverse magnetization in the subsystem $A$.
-We can now take advantage of the fact that $\ket{\Psi(0)}$ is also the ground state of a XY spin chain \footnote{The corresponding parameters $h, \gamma$ of the XY chain are given by $\gamma^2+h^2=1$ and $\cos^2 \theta=(1-\gamma)/(1+\gamma)$.} to exploit the knowledge of the FCS in that system~\cite{cherng07, ia-13, stephan14, ARV21, groha18}.
+We can now take advantage of the fact that $\ket{\Psi(0)}$ is also the ground state of a XY spin chain to exploit the knowledge of the FCS in that system~\cite{cherng07, ia-13, stephan14, ARV21, groha18} (the corresponding parameters $h, \gamma$ of the XY chain are given by $\gamma^2+h^2=1$ and $\cos^2 \theta=(1-\gamma)/(1+\gamma)$).
 In particular, employing the results of Ref.~\cite{ARV21}, we can rewrite $A(\boldsymbol{\alpha})$ in Eq.~\eqref{eq:Aalpha} as an integral in momentum space

 Now, using the quasiparticle picture, the integrand in Eq.~\eqref{eq:Balpha_infty} can be interpreted as the contribution to $B(\boldsymbol{\alpha}, \zeta)$ from each entangled excitation of momentum $k$ created after the quench.
 Since they propagate with velocity $|\epsilon'(k)|$, the number of these pairs shared between $A$ and its complement at time $t$ is determined by $\mathrm{min}(2t |\epsilon'(k)|,\ell)$.
 Combining these two ingredients, we get Eq.~\eqref{eq:z2alpha}.
 This approach makes also clear the crucial role that entanglement plays in the restoration of the symmetry.
+Likely this expression can be rigorously derived by properly adapting the calculations for the symmetry resolved entanglement~\cite{pbc-21-1,pbc-21}, but this is far beyond the scope of this work.
 In Fig.~\ref{fig:moments}, we check Eq.~\eqref{eq:z2alpha} against exact numerical computations performed using Eq.~\eqref{eq:numerics} for different values of $n$, $\theta$, and $\boldsymbol{\alpha}$, finding a remarkable agreement: note that Eq.~\eqref{eq:z2alpha} is exact for $\ell\to\infty$ and the points are closer to the curves for larger $\ell$.

-\paragraph{\textit{The entanglement asymmetry after the quench}---} The entanglement asymmetry $\Delta S^{(n)}_{A}(t)$ for any $\zeta=t/\ell$ in the scaling limit $t,\ell\to\infty$ is obtained by plugging the charged moments~\eqref{eq:z2alpha} into Eq.~\eqref{eq:FT}.
-The resulting curves are plotted in Fig.~\ref{fig:delta_S} as a function of $\zeta$ for several values of $\theta$, finding a remarkable agreement with the exact numerical values (symbols).
-We can also write a very effective closed-form approximation of $\Delta S^{(n)}_{A}(t)$.
-Indeed when in Eq.~\eqref{eq:z2alpha} $A(\boldsymbol{\alpha})+B(\boldsymbol{\alpha},\zeta)$ is close to zero, the Fourier transform can be done analytically as

-which is independent of the replica index $n$.
-This approximation becomes {\it exact} in the limit of large $\zeta$ and its effectiveness, also for not too large $\zeta$, is proven by the inset of Fig. \ref{fig:delta_S}.
+Finally, when in Eq.~\eqref{eq:z2alpha} $A(\boldsymbol{\alpha})+B(\boldsymbol{\alpha},\zeta)$ is close to zero, the Fourier transform~\eqref{eq:FT} can be done analytically and we obtain the approximation for the entanglement asymmetry in Eq.~\eqref{eq:asympt}.